California Task Force Launches Study of Slave Reparations

 “Your task is to determine the depth of the harm, and the ways in which we are to repair that harm,” said Weber, whose parents were sharecroppers forced to leave the South.

-Gov. Gavin Newsom, a Democrat who signed the bill into law last year, issued a formal apology to Native American tribal leaders in 2019.
-He also announced the creation of a council to examine the state's role in campaigns to exterminate and exploit indigenous people in the state.

-Critics have said that California did not have slaves and should not have to study reparations— or pay for it.
+Critics have said that California did not have slaves as in other states and should not have to study reparations— or pay for it.
 But Weber said the state is an economic powerhouse that can point the way for a federal government that has been unable to address the issue.
 It would not replace any reparations agreed to by the federal government.

-In 1988, President Ronald Reagan signed legislation providing $20,000 in redress and a formal apology to every surviving Japanese American incarcerated during World War II.

 “We have lost more than we have ever taken from this country.
 We have given more than has ever been given to us,” said task force member and state Sen. Steven Bradford.
 He would like to model a reparations program on the GI bill, allowing for free college and assistance with home-buying.